deisygysi/EVOP_2019/docs/01_Descriptive.md

 ## Frequency Tables
-Frequency tables can be used for all kinds of variables, however, it's preferable to be used for the *categorical* ones.
+Frequency tables can be used for all kinds of variables, however, it's preferable to use them for the *categorical* ones.
 If you use it for numerical data, the variable's values have to be divided into *ranges*.

 To get an *absolute frequency* table using R, the easiest way is by using the function `table()`,